ocaml-dune/ocaml-monorepo-benchmark/README.md

 opam install --deps-only .
 eval $(opam env)

-# generate an opam file with as many dependencies as possible
+# generate a file dist/packages listing the packages that will go into the monorepo
 make

-# Build a docker image with a ubuntu environment with system deps installed
+# Build a docker image with a debian environment with system deps installed
 # and a dune project which depends on libraries from as many packages as possible,
 # then run the image in a container.
 docker build . --tag opam-generate-big-monorepo && docker run --rm -it opam-generate-big-monorepo